Kauai, Hawaii

 Day 2

-We started the day off by walking the Maha’ulepu heritage trail.
+We started the day off by walking the Maha’ulepu Heritage Trail.
 It’s a relatively easy hike on the cliffs and along a golf course.
-Starting at Shipwrecks beach, we jumped in the water after the hike.
+Starting at Shipwrecks Beach, we jumped in the water after the hike.
 We then grabbed some shaved ice from Uncle Shave Ice, a little strip mall with cute shops to check out.
-It was on our way to Spouting Horn Blowhole, a huge tourist attraction because it is a naturally-formed lava tube.
-After the morning adventures, we ate lunch at warehouse 3540, a handful of food trucks clustered together.
+It was on our way to Spouting Horn Blowhole, a huge tourist attraction because it is a naturally formed lava tube.
+After the morning adventures, we ate lunch at Warehouse 3540, a handful of food trucks clustered together.
 Then we headed to Kukuiula boat harbor to snorkel for a bit.
 Nap Time.
-Dinner was at Lava’s on Poipu Beach, inside the Sheraton Kauai and a popular place that includes beachside dining and cocktails.
-The atmosphere is casual, and the beach steps away.
+Dinner was at Lava’s on Poipu Beach, inside the Sheraton Kauai, and a popular place with beachside dining and cocktails.
+The atmosphere is casual, and the beach is steps away.

 Day 3